 Public authorities should make the best strategic use of public procurement to spur innovation.
 Buying innovative products, works and services plays a key role in improving the efficiency and quality of public services while addressing major societal challenges.

-Directive 2014/24/EU - Philosophy

-Recital 95: In view of the important differences between individual sectors and markets, it would however not be appropriate to set general mandatory requirements for environmental, social and innovation procurement.

-Communication COM(2008) 400 final

-Such a shift (to a greener economy) could also boost the competitiveness of European industry by stimulating innovation in eco-technologies - which have been recognised as a high-growth sector where Europe is already a world leader (p.
+Directive 2014/24/EU - Philosophy II Recital 95: In view of the important differences between individual sectors and markets, it would however not be appropriate to set general mandatory requirements for environmental, social and innovation procurement.
+Communication COM(2008) 400 final Such a shift (to a greener economy) could also boost the competitiveness of European industry by stimulating innovation in eco-technologies - which have been recognised as a high-growth sector where Europe is already a world leader (p.
 2).

-Directive 2014/24/EU - Award Criteria

-Art.
-67 / Recitals 89-92: "most economically advantageous tender" / "best price-quality ratio" / "social, environmental and innovative characteristics" / including factors involved "in the specific process of production"

-Directive 2014/24/EU - Award Criteria

-Art.
+ILO Core Labour Standards / Exclusion Art.
+7, para.
+2, of the Swiss Ordinance on Public Procurement (OPP; limited to the federal level; version applicable since 1st January 2010): If the subject of the contract is a task to be performed abroad, the bidder has to assure at least the respect of the ILO Core Labour Standards set out at Annex 2a [of the OPP].
+Directive 2014/24/EU - Award Criteria Art.
+67 / Recitals 89-92: "most economically advantageous tender" / "best pricequality ratio" / "social, environmental and innovative characteristics" / including factors involved "in the specific process of production" (cf. also judgment C-368/10 CJEU "Max Havelaar") Bern becomes a "fair trade town" 14 February 2017: Bern, the capital of Switzerland, gets the label "fair trade town".
+Accordingly a Bernese politician would argue that social award criteria should be endorsed during the ongoing reform of the Swiss public procurement law.
+Classical WTO-lawyers hate social aspects because of their potential to be abused as disguised protectionism.
+But these are local social aspects; influencing social conditions abroad (as a consumer) is different.
+Switzerland becomes a "fair trade country" In the dispatch of the Swiss Federal Council of 15 February 2017 concerning the Federal Act on Public Procurement (award criteria) it is explicitly stated, that it will in the future be possible to procure fair trade products (Bundesblatt [= Federal Gazette] 2017 1851 ss., p.
+1943).
+This was not foreseen in the draft version of April 2015.
+Directive 2014/24/EU - Award Criteria Art.
 67 / Recital 92: When assessing the best price-quality ratio contracting authorities should determine the economic and qualitative criteria linked to the subject-matter of the contract that they will use for that purpose.

-Directive 2014/24/EU - Award Criteria

-In a ruling on the purchase of electricity, an award criterion relating to the amount of electricity produced from renewable sources in excess of the expected consumption of the contracting authority was ruled inadmissible, as it was not linked to the subject matter of the contract (C-448/01 EVN/Wienstrom).

-Directive 2014/24/EU - Life-cycle costing
+Directive 2014/24/EU - Award Criteria In a ruling on the purchase of electricity, an award criterion relating to the amount of electricity produced from renewable sources in excess of the expected consumption of the contracting authority was ruled inadmissible, as it was not linked to the subject matter of the contract (C-448/01 EVN/Wienstrom).
+Directive 2014/24/EU - Life-cycle costing Art.

-Art.
 68: